top of page

 Skills Counselor

-Adriana Rodriguez, BSW
+Adriana Rodriguez, SSW

 Adriana was born in Veracruz, Mexico, and moved to Utah at the age of four.
 She graduated from the University of Utah with a B.S. in Social Work in 2020.
 As an undergraduate, Adriana interned with the Multicultural Counseling Center's Case Management Department and gained invaluable experience in the mental health field.
 Since early 2022 she has been working full-time as a Skills Counselor.
 In her free time, she enjoys reading, gardening, and spending time with family and friends.